 - Earning Status: Yes, but you’ll earn half the Elite Qualifying Miles and Elite Qualifying Segments as a standard economy fare.

 - Ticket Changes and Cancellation: Not allowed, except for within 24 hours of booking.

-Right now, American Airlines Basic Economy has been rolled out on all routes heading to the following locations:
+For now, American Airlines basic economy has been rolled out on routes heading to the following locations: